zhuorantan/teslausb/README.md

  export CAM_SIZE=<number or percentage>
 ```

-For example, using `export CAM_SIZE=100%` would allocate 100% of the space to recording footage from your car and would not create a separate music partition. `export CAM_SIZE=50%` would allocate half of the space for a dashcam footage drive and allocates the other half to for a music storage drive, unless otherwise specified.
+For example, using `export CAM_SIZE=100%` would allocate 100% of the space to recording footage from your car and would not create a separate music partition. `export CAM_SIZE=50%` would allocate half of the space for a dashcam footage drive and not create a music partition, unless otherwise specified.
 If you don't set `CAM_SIZE`, the script will allocate 90% of the total space to the dashcam by default.
 Size can be specified as a percentage or as an absolute value, e.g. `export CAM_SIZE=16G` would allocate 16 gigabytes for dashcam footage.
-If you want limit music storage so it doesn't use up all the remaining storage after camera storage has been allocated, use `export MUSIC_SIZE=<number or percentage>` to specify the size.
+To specify the size of the music drive, use `export MUSIC_SIZE=<number or percentage>`. **NOTE** the music drive size needs to be explicitly specified and defaults to 0 (no music drive), but the default used to be to use all the remaining space.
 For example, if there is 100 gigabyte of free space, then
 ```
  export CAM_SIZE=50%